jirehcwe/p1-rasterizer/README.md

 ### What you will turn in
 You will submit your entire project directory in a *zip* file.
 This should include a *website* directory containing a web-ready assignment write-up in a file *index.html*.

-Most parts of the assignment have **Deliverables** specified, which will be *png* and *svg* files along with various textual descriptions.
-You should accumulate these deliverables into sections in your webpage write-up as you go through the assignment.
-There are a few open-ended deliverables, and the quality of your explanations is just as important as your output images, especially when you are trying for extra credit!
-We want you to demonstrate a lucid understanding of what you have implemented.
-See the write-up guidelines and deliverables section below.
+As you go through the assignment, refer to the write-up guidelines and deliverables section below.
+It is recommended that you accumulate deliverables into sections in your webpage write-up as you work through the project.

 *Note: Do not squander all your hard work on this assignment by converting your png files into jpg or any other format!* Leave the screenshots as they are saved by the `'S'` key in the GUI, otherwise you will introduce artifacts that will ruin your rasterization efforts.
-You can see these effects in the *jpg* images on this write-up page (which means, as a result, you should not use these for pixel-to-pixel comparisons!).

 <img src="/cs184_sp16_content/article_images/3_7.jpg" width="800px" align="middle"/>